EngTurtle/facerecognition-external-model/README.md

 1. Start with **sensitivity = 0.4** and **min_faces = 2**
 2. Re-run face detection and clustering on a sample of 100-1000 images
 3. Review the results:
-   - Too many separate clusters for the same person? → Increase sensitivity to 0.5
+   - Too many separate clusters for the same person? → Increase sensitivity by 0.2 step each time
-   - Unrelated people merged together? → Decrease sensitivity to 0.3
+   - Unrelated people merged together? → Decrease sensitivity by 0.2 step each time
-   - Too few clusters formed? → Lower min_faces to 2
 4. Once satisfied, apply to full library

 ## Device-Specific Notes